YDK-Solutions/ydk/README.md

 ```

 ## macOS
-It is recommended to install [homebrew](http://brew.sh) and Xcode command line tools on your system before installing YDK-Py/YDK-Cpp:
+It is recommended to install [homebrew](http://brew.sh) and Xcode command line tools on your system before installing YDK-Py/YDK-Cpp.

+You can download the latest python package from [here](https://www.python.org/downloads/).
+Please do not use the homebrew version of python as it causes issues with installing ydk packages.
+Please execute `brew rm python python3` to remove any homebrew python packages.

 **Install prebuilt libydk binary:**
 ```
    $ xcode-select --install